Stay in the Loop

 Move along a zig-zag hallway to see what appears to be a drawing of an owl’s eyes, staring intently.
 Actually, it’s a rubbing Kip made of Étant Donné, an enigmatic work by Marcel Duchamp.
 Whether you know that or not, the effect of coming upon it in a darkened passage is the same, transforming observers into the observed.

 The passage narrows, bringing you to a worn rolltop desk, and again, your perspective is off.
-It’s a child’s-eye view, level with the work surface, on which are scattered metal pieces, delicate tools, and books referencing the Willards, a family of clockmakers.
+It’s a child’s eye-level view, level with the work surface, on which are scattered metal pieces, delicate tools, and books referencing the Willards, a family of clockmakers.
 It seems the craftsman has just stepped away.

 Information is scarce as you proceed: no signs, exhibit tags, or a single arrow to guide steps.
-Gallery notes are available, but aren’t thrust into your hands.
-Before starting, consider how much information you want—whether, for example, you want to know Kip’s biographical details, or what the objects are.
+Gallery notes are available but aren’t thrust into your hands.
+Before starting, consider how much information you want—whether, for example, you want to know Kip’s biographical details or what the objects are.
 Perhaps you’ll wait, opting for a more impressionistic, mysterious encounter.

 Find your way